-When the Europe winter weather is getting you down, you’ve visited all the museums and money is tight, a visit to an Art House Cinema can be a great option!
+When you’ve visited all the museums and money is tight, going to the movies can be a great option!
 Screening old classics in small, rustic rooms, an Art House Cinema charges little money for a great cinematic experience.

 The Movies is the oldest movie theatre in Amsterdam that’s still at work.
 “Dating back to 1912, this cinema has kept its original Art Deco style which makes you feel like you’re stepping back in time!”
 Although it has been renovated, the cinema kept its historic style elements, it’s truly fascinating.